 How does ultrasonic pest control repel insects from my backyard?
 Ultrasound waves don’t affect humans, but these high-frequency sounds are enough to convince most pests that this area isn’t safe to

 The housefly is a common name for many species of fly belonging to the biological family Muscidae.
 The term housefly tends to be applied more specifically to those that occur as pests around humans or animals indoors (e.g. the common housefly, Musca domestic natural) or outdoors in habitats (e.g., the bluebottle fly).

-The life cycle of a typical fly includes four stages: egg, larva, pupa and adult.
+The life cycle of a typical fly includes four stages: egg, larva, pupa, and adult.
 Many flies have extremely short lives as adults due to being prone to desiccation.
-The focus of this article is on that particular species which prefers living around humans.
+This article focuses on that particular species that prefers living around humans.

-- Houseflies are generally dark with four dark bands across the wings; their colours vary from grey-black to blackish green.
+- Houseflies are generally dark, with four dark bands across the wings; their colors vary from grey-black to blackish green.
 Housefly

-- Blowflies tend towards shiny metallic colours, while other types look more like houseflies but slightly larger.
+- Blowflies tend towards shiny metallic colors, while other types look more like houseflies but are slightly larger.
 Blowfly

 Flies belong to Order Diptera.